luna/luna-book/constructors.md

 # Constructors and Pattern Matching

 Constructors associated with classes have two important roles.
 First, they provide a way to create objects of a given class.
-Second, they are used patterns, allowing to discover what constructor was used to create a given object and to access its fields.
+Second, they are used as patterns, allowing to discover what constructor was used to create a given object and to access its fields.

 ## Object construction